ThePhilgrim/MantaTail/README.md

 ### Tests

 Mantatail relies on Pytest for testing.
 In order to run the test suite, use `python3 -m pytest`

+### Fuzzing

+The fuzzer spams the server with random commands to reveal eventual errors.
+To run the fuzzer, make sure `server.py` is not running, cd to `tests/fuzzer` and run `python3 fuzzer.py`.

+If you are developing a new feature, you can substitute the list `words` with a list containing limited amount of relevant data.

+For example, if you are working with the feature of banning a user, a reasonable data set could be:
+`words = ["MODE", "mode", "Mode", "#chan", "#%invalidchan "+", "-", "b", "B", "^", ":", "Param1", ":Param2"]`

 ### Resources